breatheco-de/content/src/content/lesson/css-layouts.md

 ![css layout](../../assets/images/dccad91a-93b3-49c9-a437-6612087b9ee4.png)

 #### Layout
-Let’s go back to HTML: How can I create documents with 2 columns?
-We know that some scientific documents have several columns, but how can I replicate that in a website?
+Let’s go back to HTML: How can we create documents with 2 columns?
+We know that some scientific documents have several columns, but how can we replicate that on a website?

 We need to use boxes for it.
 A box is a container with a specific width and height.
 Boxes are containers that bring order into the HTML/CSS world.
 By far, the most used tag for a box is `<div>`.